 Involve the parents in helping to pack the child’s belongings for the move as this at some level gives the child permission to go.

 Ask how the child usually gets to sleep at night or during nap.
 Do they have a comfort item?
 Do they need assistance getting to sleep?
-Are they used to music, bottle, rocking, swaying, pacifier, etc.?
+Are they used to music, holding, rocking, swaying, pacifier, etc.?

 Pay attention to the child’s cues as to which sensory modality is primary.